 Best hotels in Prince Edward County

 - Best luxury boutique hotel: Merrill House.
 Built in 1878, the gothic-revival mansion mixes old-world charm with contemporary elements.
 Walk through the gorgeous gardens, relax in the wood-barrelled sauna, eat at the French fine dining restaurant or drink cocktails in the conservatory bar.
 The hotel has been featured in Fashion Magazine and House & Home Magazine.
+See rates.

 - The coolest hotel: Drake Motor Inn.
 Located in the heart of Wellington, the retro and midcentury themed motel was named one of the Best New Affordable Hotels in the World by Conde Nast in 2020.
 The hip hotel has only 12 guest rooms and features quirky vending machines and vintage polaroids you can use to capture memories.
+See rates.

 - Most Instagrammable hotel: June Motel.
 The boutique hotel with Millennial pink and sea foam colours and neon signs give 1960s motel vibes.
 The cute hotel also features a stylish lobby bar and outdoor campfire.
 Located just a 4 minute drive from Picton.
+See rates.

-Best Airbnbs in Prince Edward County
+Best B&Bs in Prince Edward County

 Best for: romantic strolls through a quaint village

 Discover cute boutique stores, quaint restaurants and art galleries in the romantic village of Elora.
 The small town is located along the Grand River and has many 19th century brick and stone buildings.

 Stop at Sweet Distractions, a small candy shop for some ice cream, try beer at the Elora Brewing Company or go for a swim in Elora Gorge, a swimming hole enclosed by cliffs.
 It's refreshing on on a hot summer's day!